The internet is currently awash with rumour regarding a new DJI product

 , but increasingly the technical complexity could possibly place it nearer £1500

+at launch.
 DJI have handled recent launches more professionally than the original Mavic Pro.
 Manufacturing has had a suitable head start to meet the expected fierce demand for a new drone and we guesstimate the Mavic 2 flavours will be available mid-to-late August 2018

 RC Geeks - DJI Authorised Dealers